Hervartov

-Hervartov is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia.
+Hervartov (Hervartó) is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia.

 History

 In historical records the village was first mentioned in 1406.
 The wooden church in the village was built around 1500 and is a Roman Catholic wooden church.
 It has beautiful frescoes inside and due to its cultural and historical value it was declared a UNESCO World Heritage Site in 2008.